PPBDS/tutorial.helpers/vignettes/instructions.md

 Tutorials are divided into *Sections* that appear on the side panel.
 To create these sections, we include a double hash (##) before the text for it to show up as a side panel.
 This is also called the *Section Title*.
 Use [sentence case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case).
 On the line after the Section Title, put three hashes.
 This ensures that students will see the introductory text before they see the first Exercise.

+The only section which only has the double hash (##) and not a triple hash (###) on the next line is the Summary section, since there are no Exercises which follow the summary text.

 Each Section begins with a sentence or two about what this group of Exercises is trying to accomplish.
 Example:

 ````markdown